Understanding Results

 Accessing the Result Data

-• Inference Results: Access the main results using someResult.result[0].
+• Inference Results: Access the main results with someResult.result[0].

 • Frame Info / Number: Get the frame information or frame number using someResult.result[1].

-• Original Input Image: Access the original input image with someResult.imageFrame.
+• Original Input Image: The original input image is someResult.imageFrame.

 Inference Result Types